What is a Patch Cable? - Qiling

 1. What Is a Standard Patch Cable?

-A standard patch cable is used to connect two devices on a network.
-You can use it to establish a connection between computers, network hubs, switches, or routers in a given network.
-A standard patch cable is shorter than an Ethernet cable and is mainly used for in-office connections.
+A standard patch cable is used to connect devices on a network, such as computers, hubs, switches, or routers, and is typically used for in-office connections.

 2. Are All Patch Cables the Same?